curl/everything-curl/http/post/url-encode.md

 In both these examples above, the field name is not URL encoded but is passed on as-is.
-If you want to URL encode the field name as well, like if you want to pass on a field name called `user name`, you can ask curl to encode the entire string by prefixing it with an equals sign (that will not get sent):
+If you want to URL encode the field name as well, like if you want to pass on a field name called `user name`, you can ask curl to encode the entire string by prefixing it with an equals sign (that does not get sent):

     curl --data-urlencode "=user name=John Doe (Junior)" http://example.com